 - Salt – for flavor, if you are looking for something a little more you can add some more spices to the cornstarch and salt, like a dash of chili powder or garlic powder would be good

-- Canola Oil – OR vegetable oil… or any other high smoke point oil but please try not to use olive oil, you might get smoked out because of the higher oven temperature, Extra Virgin Olive Oil has a smoke point of about 375º F so because the oven is quite a bit hotter your oil will begin to smoke, probably ruining your meal.
+- Coconut Oil, Canola Oil, Vegetable Oil – Or any other high smoke point oil like Avocado Oil but please try not to use olive oil, you might get smoked out because of the higher oven temperature, Extra Virgin Olive Oil has a smoke point of about 375º F so because the oven is quite a bit hotter your oil will begin to smoke, probably ruining your meal.
 Whereas Canola or Vegetable Oil has a higher smoke point.

 For a complete detailed list of the ingredients continue towards the bottom of the page.